 A first important remark in this regard is that every State, even though it is not a party to a certain treaty, is bound by obligations arising from customary international law.
 As provided by Art.
 38 of the above mentioned Convention on the Law of Treaties, nothing "precludes a rule set forth in a treaty from becoming binding upon a third State as a customary rule of international law, recognized as such".
-As already recalled to the high seas and bind any State, irrespective of its participation to the relevant treaties, to a number of general commitments, such as the protection of the marine environment, the preservation of rare or fragile ecosystems as well habitats of threatened species or the conservation of living resources.
-For example, every State, even though it is not a party to any treaty prohibiting the dumping of hazardous substances into the high seas, is prevented from taking such an action as a consequence of the application of the customary international rule on the protection and preservation of the marine environment.
+As already recalled85, there already are in place rules of customary international that apply to the high seas and bind any State, irrespective of its participation to the relevant treaties, to a number of general commitments, such as the protection of the marine environment, the preservation of rare or fragile ecosystems as well habitats of threatened species